c-e-github/LoraDTU/README.md

 ## Screenshots

-Several screenshots of the frontend can be found here: [Screenshots](docs/screenshots/README.md)
+To be updated: Several screenshots of the frontend can be found here: [Screenshots](docs/screenshots/README.md)

 ## Currently supported Inverters